hypertrons/hypertrons-crx/CONTRIBUTING.md

 git add .
 git commit -sm "fix: add license headers (#264)"
 ```

+`Husky` and `Prettier` are adopted to automatically check code format on `git commit` ([#386](https://github.com/hypertrons/hypertrons-crx/pull/386)).
+If you are prompted with code style issues when a commit fails, please run `yarn run prettier` first then try to commit your changes again.

 ### 7. Sync your local repository with the upstream